 How to qualify for and find a job as a social worker

 Social work isn't the type of job you can jump straight into.
-This post explains the qualifications and experience you need, plus tips on how to write up your CV and ace your interview.
+This post explains the qualifications and experience you need, plus information on CPD.

 Becoming a social worker is a wonderful thing to do and we applaud you for it.
 The opportunity to help people find the best path in life available is a truly admirable aim and one that will show you many different worlds.